Benjamout/AI/README.md

-# AI
+# AI Group Assignment - Parralel Parking Agent

-  pip install gymnasium
-  pip install numpy

-the simulator
-  pip install pybullet

-deep‐RL algorithm
-  pip install torch
-  pip install stable-baselines3

-logging & visualization
-  pip install tensorboard
+To install all necessary libraries: pip install -r requirements.txt

-Train the agent
-  python3 train_dqn.py

 By default this will:
  • run DQN for 10 000 steps